thiagotobiasturk/thiagotobiasturk/README.md

 Hi, I’m Thiago Tobias Turk 👋

 🚀 About Me
 I am a Mid-Level QA Automation Engineer with 1 year of experience in test automation and framework development.
 I am currently working at Automation Armada, where I continue to hone my skills with Cypress, Playwright, Selenium, Appium, and Pactum.
 I also have experience with Postman for API testing.
-I work with programming languages such as Java, JavaScript, Python, and TypeScript.
+I work with programming languages such as Java, JavaScript,  and TypeScript.

 🔧 Skills
 Test Automation: Cypress, Playwright, Selenium, Appium, Pactum.